Costco EDI onboarding for approved vendors runs in this order:

 You've cleared the biggest hurdle — Costco has approved your products and issued your Vendor ID.
 Now comes the part that trips up most first-time suppliers: EDI compliance.
-Costco's supply chain is famously disciplined, and the EDI requirements that come with vendor status are stricter than most brands expect — especially those who've only set up EDI for Amazon, Walmart, or regional retailers.
+Costco's supply chain is famously disciplined, and the EDI requirements that come with vendor status are stricter than most brands expect, especially those whose only EDI experience is Amazon, Walmart or regional retailers.

-This playbook walks through every step of Costco EDI onboarding in order, with specific attention to the mistakes that cause delays, chargebacks, and dock rejections.
+This playbook walks through Costco EDI onboarding in order, with specific attention to the mistakes that cause delays, chargebacks and dock rejections.
 If you're still evaluating whether to apply, start with our overview of Costco supplier requirements first.

 In this article

 This step sounds obvious, but it's where many first-time suppliers waste time.
-Do not begin EDI setup until your products are fully approved through Costco's vendor portal and you have received your Vendor ID.
-The approval process typically takes a couple of months — use that time productively by getting your GS1 barcodes sorted, since they are fundamental to your first ASN and label tests and cannot be improvised later.
+Don't begin EDI setup until your products are fully approved through Costco's vendor portal and you've received your Vendor ID.
+Approval typically takes a couple of months — use that time to get your GS1 barcodes sorted, since they're fundamental to your first ASN and label tests and can't be improvised later.

-Only after you are greenlit as an approved vendor will Costco invite you to begin EDI onboarding.
-Starting before that invitation is issued means building a setup against requirements that may shift between approval and launch.
+Only after you're greenlit will Costco invite you to begin EDI onboarding.
+Starting before that invitation means building against requirements that may shift between approval and launch.

-Costco uses a core set of ANSI X12 documents.
-Every document has a timing requirement, and missing any of them — even the ones that feel administrative — can create compliance flags or payment delays.
+Costco uses a core set of ANSI X12 documents, and every one carries a timing requirement.
+Missing any of them — even the ones that feel administrative — creates compliance flags or payment delays.

 | Transaction Set | Document | Timing | Why It Matters |